JeongranJangLGE/leaningEnact/README.md

 # learningEnact
 This project is to learn Enact framework.
-We create a simple application for the exercise. (see samples folder)
+We create a simple application for the exercise.

-## step
+## samples
-1. learning react
+1. crm-react: an sample application implemented by React
-2. learning react-redux
+2. crm-react-redux: an sample application implemented with react-redux framework
-3. learning enact